stfn-ko/_wheelo/README.md

 # <a name="sprint-3"></a> `Sprint3`
  Task | Subtasks | `Dev`
 --- | --- | ---
+*Site visitiors should be able to search for a car  using filter types like: "make",  "model" "price", age or "colour".* ||`Stephan`
 *Site visitors should be able to see the list of the popular items on the landing page.* | | `Siobhan` *Implement a car reviews/rating facility.* | |`Stephan` *Implement a  "Trade-in" feature so that "authenticated customers" can trade in their cars.* ||`Siobhan`